alac/alac.github.io/_posts/2015-5-23-source-control-gitting-started.md

    The above, but recursive. useful for reverting overly agressive changes (e.g. find and replace).

 * `git rebase -i refA`.
 Rebase on top of a branch interactively.
 Use this to combine, throw out or rename commits.
+For each commit, your options are r (rename), e (edit; pause the rebase after applying that commit, so that you can edit it there), p (pick), and s (squash; combine with the previous commit).
+[Better description](https://github.com/chadburrus/gitbook/blob/06ec1a6450ae86d5cb0d2392f43ed42a2d9914de/text/14_Interactive_Rebasing/0_%20Interactive_Rebasing.markdown).

 * `git reflog`.